 Marrakech allures with otherworldly charm.
 The city is coined in patterned dyes and handmade rugs stacked one on top of the other, higher than the walls of the Medina.
 It’s impossible not to lose yourself while wandering dusty paths to the sounds of donkey carts past spice markets and sparkling candle lights.
-The complex beauty of Marrakech stems from a rich cultural heritage, so yourself a favor and prepare with these 10 tips…
+The complex beauty of Marrakech stems from a rich cultural heritage, so do yourself a favor and prepare with these 10 tips…

 Respect the Culture